aggregat4/dendriform/README.md

 1. ~~Refactor command pattern so that commands contain everything including undoability and focusNodeid, etc since we need it for undoing~~
 1. ~~Fix focus after node rename undo~~
 1. ~~Fix focus after node rename undo AGAIN, onfocus appears to happen before selection updated, so switched to selectionchange listener~~
+1. ~~BUG: backspace at beginning of node no longer positions cursor at end of previous node~~
 1. Implement undo for structural changes
+1. Typescript?
 1. Implement focus on *first child node* when loading page
 1. Implement moving up and down with arrow keys and maintaining approximate character position
 1. Implement moving nodes up and down with ALT+SHIFT+ARROWUP/ARROWDOWN (or CTRL+UPARROW/DOWNARROW?)